Multi-Frequency Billing

 This keeps cash flow steady and makes usage-based pricing much easier to manage.

 A common workaround for mixed billing frequencies is creating multiple subscriptions for the same customer, one annual and the others monthly.
+Multi-Frequency Billing introduces multiple billing schedules within a single subscription.
+However, invoicing, payments, and dunning continue to operate at the subscription level, not at the individual addon or plan level.
 This leads to:

 Multi-Frequency Billing avoids this by keeping everything under a single subscription.